 The Career Page section has many other features to offer, so make sure you look through them!
 These include:

-By adding these sections to your LinkedIn business page, you can help your page to rank better for SEO and show up higher on searches from potential employees and customers.
+By adding these sections to your LinkedIn business page, you can improve your page when you create a company page on LinkedIn and help it to rank better for SEO and show up higher on searches from potential employees and customers.

 Connect with Employees

-Another benefit of connecting with employees is that they can share company news.
-This means that updates, hiring opportunities, and positive news about your company can be shared to entirely new audiences, with your company’s name and page attached.
+Another benefit of connecting with employees once you know how to create a company page on LinkedIn is that they can share company news.
+This means that updates, hiring opportunities, and positive news about your company can be shared with entirely new audiences, with your company’s name and page attached.

 Sharing your target keywords with your employees will also help boost your LinkedIn page’s effectiveness.
 Again, if someone is making a search on Linkedin, they are most likely looking to buy a particular product or service, and are trying to find the right brand to buy from.

 If your employees also use your keywords in their bios, work history, and about sections, there is a better chance that they will also show up on LinkedIn search results.
+When it comes to understanding how to create a company page on LinkedIn, this will improve the SEO of your page.
 If your company page and employees show up in the search results, you’re going to make a good impression on users.

 Start Posting on Your LinkedIn Page